Tips for Trekking to Everest Base Camp

 Table of Contents

 Have you ever dreamed to reach the surrounding of the highest peak of the world?
-Are you thinking of going to the Everest base camp trek to experience the snowy landscape of the Himalayan country, Nepal?
+Are you thinking of going to the base camp trek of Everest to experience the snowy landscape of the Himalayan country, Nepal?
 If yes, here are some tips and terms that might be fully supportive of you to make your journey effective and the most memorable of your entire life.

 1. Bring Cash (Nepalese rupees)